 Combining rope and chain for optimal anchor line performance

 Using both rope and chain improves anchoring efficiency.
-The chain keeps the anchor at the right angle for digging in, while the rope absorbs shock loads and adds flexibility.
+The chain keeps the anchor at the right angle for digging in, while the rope absorbs shock loads and allows flexibility.

 Anchor chain advantages: